efh32/Porto_Seguro_Safe_Driver/README.md

     * Checks the distributions of each column in test and train data.
 If the test data and train data distribution differ the column is removed.
     * Writes out the preprocessed train and test data.
 2. preprocess_data.py - Found in Model-2
-  1) Reads the train data (From the competition).
+    * Reads the preprocessed data created by explore_data.py.
-  2) Creates training data and testing data For the model.
-The training data is 80% of the original train data.
-The testing data is the remaining 20% of the original train data.
+    * Creates training data and testing data for the model.
+The training data contains 80% of the original train data.
+The testing data contains the remaining 20% of the original train data.
-  3) Writes the training data and testing data to csv files.
+    * Writes the training data and testing data to csv files.
-  4) Creates an augmented training set.
-We take 400,000 data points from training data that have a label of 0.
-We use resample from sklearn to increase the number of data that is labeled 1.
-What we increase the number of times each data point that has a label of 1 shows up until it is balanced with the data that has a label of 0.
-This is how we deal with class imbalance.
+    * Creates an augmented training set.
+Takes 400,000 data points from training data that have a label of 0.
+Resamples data that have a label of 1 to 400,000.
+This results in a balanced training set.
-  5) Write out the autmented training data.
+    * Write out the autmented training data.

 ### Concepts <a name="concepts"/>